adwiii/CSCI_420_Robotics_Fall_2025/index.md

 * If you feel sick, let me know and stay home.
 We will work on a temporary solution.
 * Students must fully comply with all the provisions of the [William & Mary Honor Code](https://www.wm.edu/offices/communityvalues/sarp/honorcodeandcouncils/honorcode/).
     * All quizzes are taken live during class time.
 Collaboration or use of any outside materials is strictly prohibited.
-      * If you anticipate needing to miss class when a quiz is scheduled, let me know as early as possible and we will schedule a makeup quiz during office hours.
+      * If you anticipate needing to miss class when a quiz is scheduled, let me know as early as possible, and we will schedule a makeup quiz during office hours.
     * The Labs and Final Project are individual assignments unless otherwise noted in the assignment.
       * Students may use any outside resources in completing these assignments, including using generative AI and discussing with classmates, with the following exceptions:
         * Students may not share code with other students.